rajeevojha/neo4jEmbark/README.md

 ## 🧠 Learning Objectives

-* Design a graph schema representing papers, authors, institutions, and citations.
+* Design a graph schema representing customer, transactions, fraud detections.
 * Use Cypher to build powerful graph queries.
 * Load both metadata and textual data (e.g., abstracts) into the system.
 * Generate embeddings and store them in a vector DB.